 3 » Rest in the parks and meet some locals

-Bulgarian people are friendly, we had no problem to communicate with them even don´t speaking a word in the Cyrillic alphabet.
+Bulgarian people are friendly, we had no problem communicating with them even don’t speaking a word in the Cyrillic alphabet.
 But we do have a great smile and that helps a lot.
 There is no better place to meet people than the parks around town.
-If you visit all the top attractions in Sofia you will find out that most of them are surrounded by a nice green square, and there you can find a bunch of young people drinking beer or an older crowd talking about politicians and Bulgarian economy.
+If you visit all the top attractions in Sofia you will find out that most of them are surrounded by a nice green square, and there you can find a bunch of young people drinking beer or an older crowd talking about politicians and the Bulgarian economy.

 Visiting the parks, you will cross many interesting places in Sofia, one of them is the hot spring water that runs in the heart of the city.
-You can fill up a bottle and take to your hotel, they say the water is good for the muscles and immune system… It´s worth to try, and it is free.
+You can fill up a bottle and take it to your hotel, they say the water is good for the muscles and immune system… It´s worth trying, and it is free.

-This area is full of emblematic constructions, just beside the hot spring a yellow impressive building catches everybody’s attention, is the Central Bath House built before the World War I. And in front of the bath is located the Banya Bashi Mosque, the only Islamic mosque in Sofia that is still working, and it is also a museum.
+This area is full of emblematic constructions, just beside the hot spring a yellow impressive building that catches everybody’s attention is the Central Bath House built before World War I. And in front of the bath is located the Banya Bashi Mosque, the only Islamic mosque in Sofia that is still working, and it is also a museum.

-During the walking tour, our guide took us to the Halite, also called Market Hall [open daily for 7am to midnight].
-Inside this huge building many stalls selling fresh veggies and fruits, home-made pastries, olives, the famous yogurt and cheese.
+During the walking tour, our guide took us to the Halite, also called Market Hall [open daily from 7 am to midnight].
+Inside this huge building many stalls selling fresh veggies and fruits, homemade pastries, olives, the famous yogurt and cheese.
 There is no way you wouldn’t love it.
-Apart from the food the construction itself is beautiful and everything is so clean and organized.
+Apart from the food, the construction itself is beautiful and everything is so clean and organized.
 We love it!

-In Bulgaria the history, the architecture and the food have influences from other countries.
-From the neighbours on the Balkans, from Turkey, Greece and Russia.
-As a result, a great mix of flavours and recipes that makes me hungry!
-Meat lovers will be happy in Sofia, in every corner there is a BBQ restaurant serving pork chops, hamburgers, chicken legs and mixed skewers.
+In Bulgaria, the history, the architecture and the food have influences from other countries.
+From the neighbors on the Balkans, from Turkey, Greece and Russia.
+As a result, a great mix of flavors and recipes that makes me hungry!
+Meat lovers will be happy in Sofia, in every corner, there is a BBQ restaurant serving pork chops, hamburgers, chicken legs and mixed skewers.

-For those who are not big fans of meat, there is heaven in Bulgarian food menu and it´s called Shopska Salad.
-We went to nice and well designed restaurant named Art Club Museum to try Shopska, and it was delicious.
+For those who are not big fans of meat, there is heaven in the Bulgarian food menu and it´s called Shopska Salad.
+We went to a nice and well-designed restaurant named Art Club Museum to try Shopska, and it was delicious.
 Tomatoes, crispy cucumbers, red and green peppers topped with grated white cheese… I just added olive oil and the dish was ready to eat.

 5 » Sofia Nightlife